 The act of “filing” makes the compensation order “effective”, and the ambiguous term “filing” is not defined.
-The consensus is that “filing” occurs once the initial acts of the district director have occurred, i.e., the district director receives the Compensation Order, dates it, and files it in his office, all in the most generic sense.
-Filing does not include the next step of mailing the Order to the parties (as usual in the Ninth Circuit the approach may be different.
-There, the act of “filing” may include mailing the Order to the parties).
-In most instances, the Order has been filed, it is effective, compensation is due, but at that point, it has not yet been mailed to the parties.
+The consensus is that “filing” occurs once the initial acts of the district director have occurred, i.e., the district director receives the compensation order, dates it, and files it in his office, all in the most generic sense.
+Filing does not include the next step of mailing the order to the parties (note: in the Ninth Circuit the approach may be different; there, the act of “filing” may include mailing the order to the parties).
+In most instances, the order has been filed, it is effective, compensation is due, but at that point, it has not yet been mailed to the parties.

-Section 8 of the APA (5 U.S.C. section 557) states that ALJ decisions must include “a statement of findings and conclusions, and the reasons or basis therefor, on all material issues of fact, law, or discretion presented in the record.”
+Section 8 of the APA (5 U.S.C. section 557) states that ALJ decisions must include “a statement of findings and conclusions, and the reasons or basis therefore, on all material issues of fact, law, or discretion presented in the record”.

-So, the ALJ has issued his Compensation Order, and it is filed and served by the district director.
-We have now arrived at the DOL’s third tier for the adjudication of Longshore claims.
+So, the ALJ has issued his compensation order, and it is filed and served by the district director.

 John A. (Jack) Martone served for 27 years in the U.S. Department of Labor, Office of Workers’ Compensation Programs, as the Chief, Branch of Insurance, Financial Management, and Assessments and Acting Director, Division of Longshore and Harbor Workers’ Compensation.
 Jack joined The American Equity Underwriters, Inc. (AEU) in 2006, where he serves as Senior Vice President, AEU Advisory Services and is the moderator of AEU's Longshore Insider.